Classical Academy High School

 Approved for Palomar College Articulated Courses

 CAHS-PL offers Keyboarding, Digital Art- Illustrator, and Digital Art- Photoshop as articulated college courses with Palomar College.
-Students who complete articulated courses with a letter grade of B or higher receive both high school and (free) college credit, as the courses are comparable to community college courses.
+Students who complete articulated courses with a letter grade of B or higher receive high school and (free) college credit, as the courses are comparable to community college courses.
 These classes are the first strand of the Career Technical Education Program in Business and Graphic Communications.
 Classical Academy High School plans to articulate more courses in the future, increasing student readiness for college and career.

 New Family Informational Meetings